tPl0ch/kubernetes-event-store-cluster/README.md

 $ docker run -t --rm -i -p 127.0.0.1:2113:2113 -v $(pwd)/db:/var/lib/eventstore -v $(pwd)/log:/var/log/eventstore eventstore
 ```

+You can completely configure the environment with `ENV` vars.
+See [this document](http://docs.geteventstore.com/server/3.3.0/command-line-arguments/) for more info.

 ### Testing the build

 You can start using the HTTP API: